 Another artsy and unique ruin pub is Fogas Haz, which is as adjacent to four other night life hot spots, including Larm, Kert, and Liebling.
 Kert is a large outdoor courtyard which contrasts the loud, dark, dance floor in Haz.
 At Liebling, you’ll find an entirely different atmosphere of a cozy wood-paneled speakeasy.
 This conglomerate of bars can keep you busy for hours.
 Outside of the party, here you can also find films being screened or art exhibitions.
 If you’re looking for a more laid back, less artsy bar experience, you can also play foosball or ping pong.

 Kuplung is not as large or elaborate as the other ruin pubs, but it makes for a good, relaxing time day or night.
 The art on the walls of the outdoor courtyard and the hanging light-up jellyfish give you the vague feeling of being underwater.
 They have an extensive concert and events calendar, often serving as a concert venue or hosting a variety of events.
 When the place isn’t packed during one of these events, you can sit at the bar or grab a table and enjoy the night air.

 Though farther from the main ruin pub area, Red Ruin Bar makes it on the list because it epitomizes the spirit and sense of humor the people of Budapest have about their communist history.
 At this laid back hole-in-the-wall, you can enjoy $2 liters of beer while you enjoy the satirical communist decor.
 If you have a twisted sense of humor and you happen to be in area, stop in for a round with the “communist party.”

-Check out the GPS-guided version of this article on GPSmyCity here.
+Check out the GPS-guided version of this and many other guides to Budapest on GPSmyCity here.